trans-travel/trans-travel/us/ga.md

 ## Medical Care

  * Trans medical care is legal for adults
- * After July 1, 2023, medical care for transgender children will be restricted.
+ * Medical care for transgender children is restricted.
 While puberty blockers will be legal, hormone therapy and surgery will be illegal.
  * The youth healthcare ban is being [challenged in court](https://www.acluga.org/en/press-releases/press-release-georgia-parents-seek-emergency-court-order-blocking-anti-transgender).